 Nov 2020: No changes

-Papers proposing changes to subspecies taxonomy are listed on the individual cat pages.
+Papers proposing changes to subspecies taxonomy since the 2017 publication are listed on the individual cat pages.

 Wild Cat Family References

 The following three publications are the primary references used across the Wild Cat Family website.
 Any further references are indicated on individual pages.